 4. Don't overpack

-Over time, a heavy hiking backpack will cause damage, so try to make it lighter.
+Over time, a heavy carry on backpack will cause damage, so try to make it lighter.
 Remove anything that is not absolutely necessary from your backpack.
 You may want a book to read, but do you really need it?
 A lot of extra clothes is a good thing, but is it really necessary?
 When you buy necessities such as tents and sleeping bags, you should also consider weight; lightweight The models are usually more expensive, but it is worth it.

 The longer the hike, the more important it is to pack your luggage wisely.
 If you pack too much for the afternoon walk, it’s no big deal — you’ll learn your lesson, and you’ll pack smarter next time — but if you bring a lot when you start hiking in the Appalachian Mountains Unnecessary equipment, you may be in trouble.